 Pastry Chef Nicolas Berger came to the Restaurant Alain Ducasse au Plaza Athénée from the Alain Ducasse restaurant at the Essex House in New York.

-Size The dining room occupied 70 square meters of space in which 50 guests could be seated and looked after by a staff of 55.
+Size The dining room occupied 200 square meters of space in which 50 guests could be seated.
+There was a staff of 55 including 23 kitchen staff members and 21 in the dining room.

-Year Opened-Renovated The most recent renovation was in 2005.
+Year Opened-Renovated The restaurant opened in 2000 and the most recent renovation was in 2005.

-For those who like to name names, the china was by Jaune de Chrome, glassware by Riedel, flatware by Christofle and Béard, curtains by Edmond Petit, carpets by Andrew Hartley (Hartley of Paris), lighting by Ets Panavision, and my favorite the chandeliers were by Swarovski.
+The graphic designs were by Philippe David, china was by Jaune de Chrome, glassware by Riedel, flatware by Christofle and Béard, curtains by Edmond Petit, carpets by Andrew Hartley (Hartley of Paris), lighting by Ets Panavision, and my favorite, the chandeliers, were by Swarovski.
+The new uniforms were designed by couturier George Feghaly.

 Specialties Seasonal dishes

-Wine And Spirits Details The restaurant boasted a “thoroughly modern” wine list with selections from 1001 French vineyards.
-In addition to the Alfred Gratien Rosé we selected, there were two other choices of champagne by the glass, a vintage Henriot and a house bottle.
-There was “A deliberately short and balanced wine list, changed three times a year” and designed to capture the “quintessence of French winemaking and vineyards.”
+Wine And Spirits Details The restaurant boasted a “thoroughly modern” wine list with selections from 1,000 French vineyards and an inventory of 35,000 bottles.
+There were several choices of champagne by the glass, and “A deliberately short and balanced wine list, changed three times a year” designed to capture the “quintessence of French winemaking and vineyards.”

 Reviewers Article by Elena del Valle